Nesquik: Nesquik Bunny (a.k.a. Quicky)

-He sings Nesquik's most famous jingle in a rock-and-roll rhythm:

-Then he vocalizes only four notes "oh-do-be-oh" and instead of vocalizing the fifth note which is "doh", he immediately sucks all of his drink down through a straw, then finishes the rhyme by forlornly intoning, "That's the saddest sound I know."

 In the U.S. by 1999, the Quik Bunny was renamed the Nesquik Bunny and his "Q" changed to an "N" when the brand name was changed.
 He appears on the packaging and marketing and has appeared in the product's television commercials.
-The artist who made the redesign of the Bunny for its global implantation in the '90s was the cartoonist Ramon Maria Casanyes.
+The artist who made the redesign of the Bunny for its global implantation in the 1990s was the cartoonist Ramon Maria Casanyes.
 In France, Italy, and Canada, he is known as Quicky the Nesquik Bunny.
 In Spain, there was no mascot prior to the introduction of Quicky in 1990/1991.

 The Nesquik Bunny is also featured on the packaging and advertisements for other Nesquik products.
+A LEGO minifigure version of Quicky was released in 2001.